Post-installation tasks

 You can confirm if a usage-based deployment is operating as expected by checking the logs and the /ready endpoint of a running Event Manager instance.

-When starting, verify the Event Manager logs if it is operating in usage-based mode.
-If it is, the Manager will perform an initial test of the provided configuration settings.
-The following is an example of a successful check:
+When you start the Event Manager instance, verify in the Event Manager logs if it is operating in usage-based mode.
+If it is, the Manager performs an initial test of the provided configuration settings.
+The following example shows a successful check:

 ...